 - Say “t-d-n” to practice making consonant sounds with the tip of your tongue.

 - Open your mouth and form an O shape with your lips.
 Put your tongue on the left corner of your lip and trace your tongue all the way around your lips.
 Once you complete the circle, go the other direction.
 Don’t move your jaw, you want your tongue doing all the work.

 6. Coordination Exercises

 - Say “buttercup” 5 times in a row, then say “rocket ship” 5 times.
-These words work your lips, the tip of your tongue, and back of your tongue.
+These words work your lips, the tip of your tongue, and the back of your tongue.

 - Say “puh tuh kuh” three times.
 Start slow then gradually increase your speed.